Crypto vs Stocks 2025: Which is Better?

 - Liquidity: Easy to buy and sell large amounts

-- Tax Advantages: Long-term capital gains treatment
+- Tax Advantages: Long-term profit taxation treatment

 Cryptocurrency Disadvantages